 Peutz-Jeghers syndrome (a disease that causes polyps in your stomach and intestines and blue and black spots on your face, hands, and feet)

-However, these conditions aren't very common.
+However, these conditions are uncommon.
 Most often, polyps just form for no clear reason.

 What are the symptoms of polyps of the colon or rectum?